 Open or Closed Adoption: Advantages of Each Type of Adoption

 Adding to the complexity, there are several different types of adoption.
-While open adoption and closed (or confidential) adoption are at either end of the spectrum, mediated or "semi-open" adoptions also are an option.
-The type of adoption you choose will depend on the laws of your state, your needs, the needs of the birth parent, and other factors.
+Open adoptions and closed (or confidential) adoptions are at either end of the spectrum.
+But mediated or "semi-open" adoptions also are an option.
+The main difference between open and closed adoptions is the type of adoption relationship between the birth and adoptive families.
+The type of adoption you choose will depend on your state's adoption laws, your needs, the birth mother's needs, and other factors.

 The Main Types of Adoption